mui/mui-x/docs/data/date-pickers/validation/validation.md

 By default, they provide visual feedback if the component value doesn't meet the validation criteria.

 :::info
-The validation props are showcased for each type of picker component using the new responsive pickers (`NextTimePicker`, `NextDatePicker`, `NextDateRangePicker`, etc)
+The validation props are showcased for each type of picker component using the new responsive pickers (`NextTimePicker`, `NextDatePicker`, `NextDateRangePicker`, etc.).

 But the same props are available on: